Skjoldrun/Skjoldrun.github.io/docs/DevOps/cicd-versioning-NerdBankGitVersion.md

 ## Additional Information

-A very nice addition is that the tool injects a calss called `ThisAssembly` which then holds the following infos to be accessed as internal const strings:
+A very nice addition is that the tool injects a class called `ThisAssembly` which then holds the following infos to be accessed as internal const strings:

 ```csharp
 internal sealed partial class ThisAssembly {